ExpressMpeg/ExpressMpeg/HELP.md

 - If your pc has a `Core i5` cpu with at least 8 GB RAM, you can set the option to 2.
 - If your pc has a `Core i3` cpu with at least 4 GB RAM, you can set the option to 1.

-*NOTE: If the option istoo high, the application will simply crash without crashing the whole system.*
+*NOTE: If the option is too high, the application will simply crash without crashing the whole system.*

+#### Open Log Folder

+The `Open Log Folder` button will help you to report a bug.
+Press `Report Bug` button to report a bug.

+#### Help button

+Displays the current help.